 Be a Maine resident, 60 years old or older (55 if Native American)

-Meet the 2013 income guidelines below:
+Meet the 2014 income eligibility guidelines below:

 Maximum of $21,257/per year for a one-person household; or